- Home

 Remove the spring bar using the spring bar tool.

 Any questions?
-Contact us and we are happy to help.
+Contact us.
+We are happy to help.

 ColaReb, a Rome-based Italian family business established in 1990, is well known for its meticulously handcrafted watch straps made in the Italian tradition of fine leatherwork.
 The company's hand-stitched leather and plant-based straps feature distinctive treatments and are designed and made entirely and exclusively in Italy using Italian materials.
 Every ColaReb product is one-of-a-kind, and as with any authentically handmade artisanal creation, slight imperfections and tonal variations add to the charm and rustic appeal of each unique piece.